 impressive, dramatic, and long-lasting, like a new

-“Seems, there’s not as much space
+“Seems, there’s no longer as much space

 he says.
 “Instead, today we’re able to augment or transform

-an architectural vision into something more modern,
+an existing architectural vision into something more modern,

 It fulfills the desire for a communal and dynamic